doublerebel/titanium-barcode/documentation/index.md

 To access this module from JavaScript, you would do the following:

-	var titanium-barcode = require("com.mwaysolutions.barcode");
+	var titaniumBarcode = require("com.doublerebel.barcode");

-The titanium-barcode variable is a reference to the Module object.
+The titaniumBarcode variable is a reference to the Module object.

 ## Reference